MrYaoH/GRCCA/README.md

 The datasets are stored at https://drive.google.com/drive/folders/1RorWFU32_r2mEb39HzwYiAabnqNasgjm?usp=sharing.

 Before running, please create a new folder 'data' for the datasets.

+For link prediction, please additionally create a new folder 'process_dataset' and download the splited datasets.

 ## Usage

+(1) Node classification
 python main_{datasets}.py

+(2) Link prediction
+python {}_link.py